Blood Is Not a Blueprint

 A surly poodle-cross with its hair falling above its eyes walked toward me and nipped me on the ankle.
 I kicked it, and it ran down the stairs.
 As I waited for her to get off the phone, I thought - this woman had given birth to me.
 Why wasn't I feeling anything?

-We spent the afternoon talking about her dog's leukaemia and my family tree -- my "blood family" tree, to be exact.
-When I asked her about the circumstances of my adoption, she lost eye contact and stammered about the man she was babysitting for and one thing leading to another.
+We spent the afternoon talking about her dog's leukaemia and my family tree—my "blood family" tree, to be exact.
+When I asked her about the circumstances of my adoption, she lost eye contact and stammered about the man she was babysitting and how one thing led to another.
 At the end of the quiet affair, she left for Winnipeg.
 She wasn’t married, couldn’t afford to raise two babies, and was soon at the adoption agency.

 Part of me wanted to know more about this family tree, but it all seemed somehow disloyal.
 Besides, you can't have two different lines of relatives.
 And my mother wasn't here to defend herself.